AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 ## Thing Configuration

-Auto-discovery is recommended for discovery and creation of TiVo devices, however they can also be created using the .things file format.
+Auto-discovery is recommended for the discovery and creation of TiVo things, however they can also be created using the .things file format.
 The following minimum parameters should be used:

 ```
 Thing tivo:sckt:test_device [ deviceName = "Test Device", address="192.168.0.19" ]